 Tag - GM

-The current truck market is hot – the combined competence of my recent spate of pickup loaners can attest to that.
+The current truck market is hot ? you can tell because I’ve heard from friends that many people are deciding to look into 4WD hire in Australia to try out all of these awesome trucks.
+The combined competence of my recent spate of pickup loaners can attest to that.
 You can also tell from the significant efforts (and development dollars) truck makers have been throwing at these “cash cows” over just the last year.
 The GM twins, the Chevy version of which you see before you, were brand new for 2014.
 Ford recently introduced an all-new 2015 F-series at the Detroit show, photos of which can be seen further down our front page.
-The RAM models received a light freshening, and a six-cylinder diesel was introduced for the light-duty 1500 model – a combination capable of achieving 28 mpg on the highway, a feat considered decent even by small sedan standards not so long ago.
-The Toyota Tundra, which I sampled a few months ago, also benefited from a significant revamp for 2014, and to take on the stalwart Tacoma ‘tweener, GM is bringing the like-sized Colorado and Canyon twins back from the dead for 2015.
-It doesn’t take a rocket surgeon to see that the pickup market is back with a vengeance, and there’s plenty of room for manufacturers to line their shareholders’ pockets.
+The RAM models received a light freshening, and a six-cylinder diesel was introduced for the light-duty 1500 model ? a combination capable of achieving 28 mpg on the highway, a feat considered decent even by small sedan standards not so long ago.
+The Toyota Tundra, which I sampled a few months ago, also benefited from a significant revamp for 2014, and to take on the stalwart Tacoma ?tweener, GM is bringing the like-sized Colorado and Canyon twins back from the dead for 2015.
+It doesn?t take a rocket surgeon to see that the pickup market is back with a vengeance, and there?s plenty of room for manufacturers to line their shareholders? pockets.
 Nothing wrong with that.

 by Byron Hurd